TimeRef.com

 Edward III restates claim for French throne

-The English Parliament freed Edward III from the Treaty of Bretigny that was signed in 1360.
+The English Parliament freed King Edward III from the Treaty of Bretigny that was signed in 1360.
 When Edward signed the treaty he had agreed to give up the claim for the French throne.
 Now that Edward was free from the treaty he was able to restate and pursue his claim to be the French King. ¹

 1372